Tom Murphy Player Props: Mariners vs. Rays

 Tom Murphy At The Plate

-- Murphy is batting .259 with nine doubles, three home runs and five walks.
+- Murphy is hitting .264 with nine doubles, four home runs and six walks.

-- Murphy has picked up a hit in 51.9% of his 27 games this year, with multiple hits in 25.9% of them.
+- Murphy has picked up a hit in 53.6% of his 28 games this year, with more than one hit in 25.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.